 After completing this course, students should be able to:

-- discuss the pharmacology and supporting evidence for of a range of controlled drugs and substances;
+- discuss the pharmacology of a range of controlled drugs and substances;

 - assess and identify clients who are suitable for controlled drugs and substances, using recommendations from Canadian Guidelines;

 - identify clients who are at risk for addiction to, and misuse of, controlled drugs and substances;

-- explain the rationale for using a CDS agreement plan including the use of urine testing;
+- explain the rationale for using a CDS agreement plan;

 - identify the legal requirements of prescribing narcotics and controlled substances;